eclipse-zenoh/zenoh-pico/README.md

 ### How to build for embedded development

-In order to manage and ease the process of building and deploying into a a variety of embedded devices [PlatformIO](https://platformio.org) might be used as supporting platform.
+In order to manage and ease the process of building and deploying into a a variety of embedded devicesi, [PlatformIO](https://platformio.org) can be used as a supporting platform.

 Once the PlatformIO dependency is satisfied, follow the steps below for the tested micro controllers.